Harding University: National Education Program

 Early in his career, President Benson established the National Education Program to advocate the principles of belief in God, the constitution, and free enterprise, within an "Americanism" program.
 The NEP coordinated speaking engagements and produced and distributed reprints of Benson's speeches and newspaper columns, short films by a former Walt Disney employee, and other media.
 This program attracted many donations to Harding, including from Boeing and Gulf Oil.
 The NEP was initially part of the school's education department, and later the history department, where it was intertwined with the American Studies Program.
 Clifton Ganus Jr. and James D. Bales were also heavily involved.

 NEP materials were used nationwide by groups such as the U.S. armed forces, public schools, colleges and universities, chapters of the American Legion, and local chambers of commerce.
 Some uses became controversial: Some companies required their employees to attend NEP-sponsored seminars and enclosed copies of Benson's lectures with their paychecks in hopes of addressing perceived restlessness.
 The Fulbright Memorandum of June 1961 raised concerns about use of NEP materials in the military.
-The NEP was charged with being a "Radical Right" organization in the 1964 book Danger on the Right, which Bales responded to in his 1965 book Americanism under Fire.
+The NEP was charged with being a "Radical Right" organization in the 1964 book Danger on the Right by Arnold Forster and Benjamin R. Epstein of the Anti-Defamation League, which Bales responded to in his 1965 book Americanism under Fire.
 The close relationship between Harding and the NEP delayed the college's accreditation until 1954 when the school incorporated it as a separate entity, although Benson, Ganus, and Bales continued their involvement and the NEP board was nearly identical to the college's.
 In the 1970s, the program dwindled in notoriety and moved to Oklahoma Christian College.
 The American Studies Institute continues as a legacy of this program.